ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 The dropdown on the sidebar allows you to select a given building object to modify.
 - To add a new building, click the `+` button.
 - To remove the selected building, click the `-` button.
 - To save your changes to the building, click the `Save` button.

+**Do keep in mind that for maps that get used in multiple locations such as house interiors, updating things like the location or data of building objects will update it in all the copied maps as well.**

 In addition to specifying the `Location` and `Rotation`, you are able to change the model which the building shows up as by clicking on the list of buildings.
-The list of buildings comes from the currently assigned resource bundle (specified by the zone header).
+The list of buildings comes from the currently assigned resource bundle (specified by the zone's `Area resources` as seen in the `Zone Loader` tab.)

 ![](img/image-21.png)

-Since there are two sets of resource bundles (exterior resources, and interior resources), a checkbox can be found in the `Zone Loader` to toggle between the two sets.
+Interior and exterior building resources are separated into two different sets, but by using the checkbox in the `Zone Loader`, the sets can be toggled between easily.

 ![](img/image-20.png)